Prelf1992/mlops-template-repository/README.md

 * Commit 110: Chore: Update build config script for faster execution. at 2025-02-21 16:38:23
 * Commit 111: Fix: Add new feature database for faster execution. at 2025-02-25 12:39:15
 * Commit 112: Refactor: Fix bug in module to resolve issue. at 2025-02-25 11:46:54
+* Commit 113: Build: Optimize performance of component for better readability. at 2025-02-25 15:05:02